 Ureteral pseudodiverticulosis is acquired false diverticula resulting from herniation of epithelium through the muscularis layer of the ureter and characterized by the presence of multiple outpouchings smaller than 5 mm.
-It is more commonly bilateral and located in the upper two-thirds of the ureter.
+It is sometimes bilateral and is often located in the upper two-thirds of the ureter.

-It is relatively uncommon.
-It is common in men between 40-60 years old.
+The prevalence is relatively uncommon.
+It is most often seen in men between 40-60 years old.

 Most patients are asymptomatic, but it may be seen in patients with a history of chronic urinary tract infection or haematuria.

 Histologically, they demonstrate focal hyperplasia of the urothelium protruding into the muscularis.

-An association between the presence of ureteral pseudodiverticula and transitional cell carcinoma has been proposed but not confirmed yet.
+An association between the presence of ureteral pseudodiverticula and transitional cell carcinoma has been shown, but a causal relationship has not been demonstrated.

 Multiple bilateral small outpouchings of the ureter involving the proximal two-thirds of the ureter.
 These are most often seen on intravenous urography, antegrade urography, or retrograde pyelography.
 Very infrequently, pseudodiverticulosis may be detected on multidetector CT.